Sonny Barger: Later years

-Together with his lawyer, Friz Clapp, Barger owned and managed Sonny Barger Productions, a media firm designed to promote his image.
+Together with his lawyer, Fritz Clapp, Barger owned and managed Sonny Barger Productions, a media firm designed to promote his image.
 Clapp told Sher and Marsden in 2005: "When we were in Europe, he was greeted like the pope.
 Limos at the airports, anything we wanted.
 It was a great time".
 When Sher and Marsden in an interview asked Barger about his involvement in the Angels–Outlaws biker war, the Great Nordic Biker War and the Quebec Biker War, he replied: "I didn't know anything about the biker wars.
 I have never been involved in one, and therefore I cannot talk about it".
-Marsden and Sher described Barger as a deeply dishonest man as they noted he had convicted of conspiracy to murder members of the Outlaws in 1988, which in their view counted as involvement in a biker war.
+Marsden and Sher described Barger as a deeply dishonest man as they noted he had been convicted of conspiracy to murder members of the Outlaws in 1988, which in their view counted as involvement in a biker war.
 Marsden and Sher described Barger as a man who wanted to promote his image as an "outlaw", and was clearly uncomfortable about their questions about crimes involving the Hells Angels.

 On November 30, 2010, Barger made a guest appearance as Lenny "The Pimp" Janowitz on the season 3 finale of the FX television series Sons of Anarchy, about a fictional outlaw motorcycle club, allegedly based on the Hells Angels.
 Show creator Kurt Sutter spent time with Barger and other members of Hells Angels researching for the show, and acted opposite Barger in his scene.
 Barger returned on November 29, 2011, in the season 4 finale, part one.
 Barger's third guest appearance on Sons of Anarchy was during season 5, episode 10, which aired on November 13, 2012.
 One novel written by Barger, Dead in 5 Heartbeats, was made into an independent film in 2013, which Barger and his fourth wife, Zorana, produced and appeared in bit part roles.
 The film was promoted as having been rejected from the Sundance Film Festival and every other film festival it was submitted to.
 A biopic of Barger's life was also in development for several years, with the director Tony Scott attached to the project at one point.